Understanding deferred tax assets: Definitions, calculations, and examples

 Common types of deferred tax assets and liabilities

-Deferred taxes arise from differences between how items are treated for tax purposes versus financial reporting.
-Understanding deferred tax asset examples can help you navigate the complexities of tax accounting and financial statements.
+Deferred taxes are a result of how you handle items for tax purposes versus for financial reporting.
+To help you navigate tax accounting and financial statements here are some examples of deferred tax assets:

 Fixed assets